-The Web service invocation launched by the BPEL Invoke activity is converted to a J2CA CCI (Common Client Interface) outbound interaction, and the J2CA response is converted back to a Web service response.
+The Web service invocation launched by the BPEL Invoke activity contained in the SOA Composite is converted to a JCA CCI (Common Client Interface) outbound interaction, and the JCA response is converted back to a Web service response.
 This end-to-end invocation is synchronous.

-Testing the BPEL Process at Run Time
+Testing the SOA Composite Application at Run Time

-After deploying the BPEL process, you should validate the design by testing the deployed BPEL process to test the interface integration.
+After deploying the SOA Composite application, you should validate the design by testing the BPEL process contained in the deployed SOA Composite application to test the interface integration.